The Best Mother's Day Beauty Sales to Shop This Weekend

-The Best Mother's Day Beauty Sales to Shop This Weekend: NuFace, Dr. Brandt, Benefit and More
+The Best Mother's Day Beauty Sales to Shop This Weekend: Supergoop, NuFace, NARS and More

-We combed through the best beauty sales and skincare deals happening now to find everything actually worth shopping.
+We combed through the best makeup sales and skincare deals happening now to find everything actually worth shopping.
 Whether your thirst-quenching moisturizer needs replenishing or you’re waiting for that coveted serum with hyaluronic acid to finally go on sale, there are hoards of products to choose from beloved brands offering major discounts.
-Top-rated beauty brands like NuFace, Kiehl's and Viktor & Rolf currently have deals to save on their beloved products.
+Top-rated beauty brands like NuFace, NARS, Peace Out Skincare and Viktor & Rolf currently have deals to save on their beloved products.

-If you're in the market for a skin plumping serum, fragrance, nourishing hair products, or even an anti-aging eye cream, you'll be able to find all of it and so much more for less with the best Mother's Day beauty sales happening this weekend.
-These beauty must-haves at incredibly low prices make perfect self-care gifts for Mother's Day that are sure to hit a high note for any mom.
+If you're in the market for a skin plumping serum, nourishing hair products, or even an anti-aging eye cream, you'll be able to find all of it and so much more for less with the best Mother's Day beauty sales happening this weekend.
+Below, you'll find the most covetable beauty deals available now.

 Discover curated Mother's Day fragrance gifts at Viktor & Rolf and save up to 40% on exclusive scents and sets.